Open Call Contemporary Use of Crafts

 - the proposal’s innovative character, including the intended added value for the craft;

-- the effectiveness in design, methodology and expertise involved;
+- effectiveness in terms of set-up, methods and the expertise involved;

 When you have submitted your application, the Fund Desk will check if your application complies with the formal requirements of the Open Call Grant Scheme.